 Article XVII Article XVIII Article XXXV 8.
 MEMBERS' CONTRIBUT IONS AS AN ANNUAL PERC ENTAGE OF PAY 6% 6% plus 1/2 cost of cost-of- living benefit up to 1%.
 8% No Member contributions required after thirty years of service.
 No Member contributions required after thirty years of service.
 No Member contributions required after thirty years of service.
-9. MISCELLANEOUS a.
-Vesting of service retirement After 20 years of service.
-After 20 years of service.
-After 10 years of service. b.
+9. MISCELLANEOUS Vesting of service retirement No vesting until eligible to retire (20 years of service).
+No vesting until eligible to retire (20 years of service).
+Tier 1: After 10 years of service.
+Tier 2: No vesting until retirement (20 years of service). b.
 Return of contributions with interest On termination or death if no other benefits are payable.
 On termination or death if no other benefits are payable.
-On termination or death if no other benefits are payable (except basic death benefit). c.
+On termination (Tier 1 only) or death if no other benefits are payable (except basic death benefit). c.
 Basic death benefit None.
 None.
-In addition to return of contributions, qualified survivor receives one-year average salary times years of completed service (not to exceed 6). d.
+In addition to return of contributions, qualified survivor receives limited monthly pension up to one year. d.
 Optional forms of benefit None.
 None.
 At service or disability retirement, Member may elect higher death benefit with corresponding actuarial reduction of the retirement benefit.